cultural-impact-of-warfare

 Conclusion

-The legacy of Viking warfare on Norman combat styles is a testament to how military traditions evolve through migration, cultural exchange, and necessity.
+The legacy of Viking warfare on Norman combat styles demonstrates how military traditions evolve through migration, cultural exchange, and necessity.
 The Vikings provided the foundational elements—agility, the shield wall, amphibious assault, and a raiding ethos.
 The Normans added heavy cavalry, feudal organization, and an appetite for conquest that reshaped medieval Europe.
 Without the Viking influence, Norman knights might have remained merely another regional power; with it, they became the architects of kingdoms from Scandinavia to Sicily.
 Understanding this interconnection deepens our appreciation of medieval military history and reminds us that the most effective warriors are those who learn from their ancestors while adapting to new challenges.